Cheaters: Don’t Expect a Quick Fix

 This entry was posted in Addicts, Blog, Couples, Partners and tagged , , on by .

-In his book, Out of the Doghouse, Dr. Rob Weiss lists seven common behaviors cheaters engage in after their infidelity is uncovered that make the situation worse rather than better.
+In his book, Out of the Doghouse, my colleague Dr. Rob Weiss lists seven behaviors cheaters often engage in after their infidelity is uncovered that make the situation worse rather than better.
 Two of these are linked to quick fix expectations.
 The first is to think that an apology is enough to make things right and that it should elicit immediate forgiveness.
-The second is to try and ‘buy’ forgiveness with gifts.
+The second is to try and “buy” forgiveness with gifts.

 Many cheaters get upset about the fact that betrayed partners aren’t acknowledging their efforts at restoring trust.
-They say things like, “Doesn’t my partner understand that I’m doing everything I’m supposed to be doing?
+They say things like, “Don’t you understand that I’m doing everything I’m supposed to be doing?
 I’ve stopped cheating and I’m taking responsibility for what I did.
-What more is needed?”
+What more do you want?”

 If you find that you need some positive reinforcement, consider it high praise that your partner is still willing to speak to you after everything you’ve done to hurt your relationship.
-If you want something more tangible, it’s best to seek your props elsewhere, perhaps from a friend, a family member, a support group member, a clergyperson, or your therapist.
+If you want something more tangible, it’s best to seek your props elsewhere, perhaps from a friend, a support group member, your 12-step sponsor, or your therapist.

-If you’re expecting immediate forgiveness from someone you profoundly betrayed only a few weeks or months ago, simply because you’ve told that person you’re sorry and it won’t happen again, then you need to think again.
+If you’re expecting immediate forgiveness from someone you profoundly betrayed only a few weeks or months ago, simply because you’ve told them you’re sorry and it won’t happen again, then you need to think again.
 Expecting your partner to let you off the hook that easily is just not realistic.
-Yes, you do deserve acknowledgment for working hard towards change, but not from your partner.
+Yes, you do deserve acknowledgment for working hard toward change, but not from your partner.
 At least not yet.

 Trying to Buy Forgiveness

-One of the most common mistakes cheaters (especially male cheaters) make when trying to win back a betrayed partner is attempting to buy their way out of the doghouse with gifts – flowers, dinners, trips, jewelry, and the like.
+One of the most common mistakes cheaters make when trying to win back a betrayed partner is attempting to buy their way out of the doghouse with gifts—flowers, dinners, trips, jewelry, and the like.
 This doesn’t work.
-Your partner will probably accept the gift, and he or she might even say thank you, but your partner is not going to forgive you just because you gave him or her something nice.
-And your partner might reject your gift altogether, throwing it back at you and walking away in tears.
+Betrayed partners will often accept the gift, and they might even say thank you, but they are not going to forgive the cheater just because they got something nice.
+And sometimes betrayed partners will reject the gift altogether, throwing it back at the cheater and walking away in tears.

 Gifts, no matter how expensive, do not undo the trauma wrought by infidelity.
 They never have, and they never will.
 Still, lots of cheaters try this tactic, even though it is not a route out of the doghouse.
 Saying you’re sorry and then giving your partner a romantic gift will not restore relationship trust or earn forgiveness.
 Moreover, your gift will forever be tainted because your partner will always associate it with your betrayal.